 Before diving into the how-to, let’s take a moment to understand what hyperlinks are and why they’re so crucial in a Word document.
 A hyperlink is a reference to data that a reader can directly follow by clicking.
 It can link to a webpage, a different part of the same document, an email address, or even trigger the download of a file.

-Hyperlinks improve the user experience by providing quick navigation to related content or additional resources.
+Hyperlinks guide users to related content or extra resources, making navigation quick and convenient.
 However, managing these links effectively is key to maintaining a well-organized document.

 Why You Need to Find Links in Word Documents